codoworks/go-boilerplate/README.md

 For more details on running and using the service, scroll down to "[Operations](#operations)" section.

-To learn about developing and extending this service, scroll down to "[Make it your own](#make-it-your-own)" section.
+To learn about developing and extending this service, scroll down to "[make it your own](#make-it-your-own)" section.

 #### Simplified Architecture Diagram